mobizt/FirebaseClient/README.md

 - ### Working with Networks

-The `AsyncClientClass` object requires network config data (`network_config_data`) that obtained from one of the following networking classes via static function called `getNetwork`.
+The `AsyncClientClass` object requires network config data (`network_config_data`) that obtained from one of the following networking classes via the static function called `getNetwork`.

 - [DefaultNetwork](examples/App/NetworkInterfaces/DefaultNetworks/DefaultNetwork/DefaultNetwork.ino) is for core WiFi enabled networking.